kalacharovv/GitPullRequestNew/README.md

  You can send the local changes to remote repository by using
 > git push

+**NOTE** that you push the branch that you are currently located.

 You can also update your local repository with uptodate from remote repository changes using
 > git pull

-This command is very usefull when several developers wor with the same project.
+This command hepls to update your working copy to the latest version, e.g when several developers work with the same project.